Combo819/social-media-archiver/packages/documentation/docs/guide/comment.md

 ## Transform

-You should transform the data from the API call response `res` to the `IComment` type so that the comments can be saved to the database.
+You should transform the data from the API call response `res` to the `IComment` type in `packages/backend/src/Components/Comment/Types/commentTypes.ts` so that the comments can be saved to the database.
 This method should also return their corresponding user objects `usersRaw`.

 ```typescript